Lupin3000/Raspberry-PI-Tutorials/Setup/readme.md

 ## Install Raspberry Pi

 The easiest and most comfortable installation is with the `Raspberry Pi Imager`.
 You can download it [here](https://www.raspberrypi.org/software/) and then install it.
 As soon as the installation is successfully completed, put the SD card into your SD card into your SD card reader and run Raspberry Pi Imager.
-First, select the OS (_e.q.
+First, select the OS (_e.g.
 Raspberry Pi OS Lite_).
 Second, select the SD card and third press button `Write`.

 ![Raspberry Pi Imager](./RaspberryPI_ImageBuilder.jpg)